My first time wind foiling, I was tired

 In May I took a lot of time to receive my Starboard GT carbon foil.
 I had already watched hundreds of videos on YouTube and in my mind I had flown dozens of times.
 I imagined what it would be like.
 A beautiful day, but very little wind.
-In the afternoon there was a very small bit of wind.
+In the afternoon there was a very light wind.
 And quickly with excitement in my body on the water.
 I won’t forget that first time soon.
 What an experience and what was I saying, with gallons of adrenaline in my body.

 YES, YES, YESSSS and BANG

 I think I’m starting quietly with a Severne NCX 7.5m2 freeride sail and an old F2 Formulaboard.
 In the beginning super uncomfortable and clumsy to get your material into the water.
 Walk much further into the water, so that the wind foil does not touch and go to the soil.
 Funnily enough, you don’t notice very much of that huge ‘fin with wings’ when you quietly sail away.
-Now looking for the wind and looking forward to that one flurry that would help me into the air.
+Now looking for the wind and looking forward to that one gust that would help me into the air.

 Not only stability, but also height balance

 Now that I was finding my balance somewhat, I found out another challenge.
-It’s not just about keeping your balance on your wind foil, it’s even more about finding a height balance.
+It’s not just about keeping your balance on your wind foil, it’s even more about finding the height balance.
 One time the board wants to go down and the other time up.
 And even though the mast is very long, the mast is coming to an end.
 What happens next?
-When the wings come out of the water, all the upward pressure is removed in 1x and pops the nose down in 1x (nose drop).
+When the wings come out of the water, all the upward pressure is gone in 1x and pops the nose down in 1x (nose drop).
 Fortunately, the nose of my board is wide and therefore does not dive into the water.
 That allowed me to just avoid a catapult.
 Another extra adrenaline rush in my body.